Start a New Student Group

 5. Submit the new group application (opens mid-semester)

-• Once you have completed all of the above steps, including meeting with your SA rep, you are welcome to submit the new group application
+• Once you have completed all of the above steps, you are welcome to submit the new group application

 6. Meet with your Student Activities Representative